firefly-iii/docs/docs/import/csv.rst

 Notice how I've set some columns to be "mapped".
 This can be very useful for stuff like budgets, account names and other indicators.

+Make sure you set at least one column to Date, one column to Description and one to Amount.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/import-roles.png
    :alt: Set column roles